June 28 to July 5, 2018

 Although the group will stay near the children’s camp or the buffalo pastures, they do not stay in the homes of individual families.

-Throughout their time on the Pine Ridge Reservation and in the Black Hills, the group will be camping in rural and sparsely populated areas.
+Throughout their time on the Pine Ridge Reservation and in the Black Hills, the group will be staying or camping in rural and sparsely populated areas.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Pine Ridge program from the important viewpoint of our students.